needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 ![Project Settings for Windows UWP support](images/UWPSettings.png)

 ## Build Settings

 * __Use Primary Window__ - Toggle to set the provider instance to immediately initialize XR SDK using the primary UWP window spawned by Unity.
 Set enabled by default.
 WSA/UWP Only.

+* __Holographic Remoting__ - Enable or disable support for Holographic Remoting in the built application.

 ## Runtime Settings